Senate Bill No. 71

 each school fiscal year, except that 175 days and 1,050 aggregate hours of pupil instruction for graduating seniors may be

-granted a variance under the provisions of chapter 9, part 8, of this title, or a minimum of 90 days and 360 aggregate hours
+granted a variance under the provisions of chapter 9, part 8, of this title.

 (2) The minimum aggregate hours required by grade are: